 Portrait of Ellen Call Long, ca. 1880.
-Photo courtesy of the State Archives of Florida
+Photo courtesy of the State Archives of Florida.

 Her most significant contribution, titled Florida Breezes, was published in 1883.
 A work of historical fiction, Long derived much of the book’s content from conversations with her father as well as her own personal experiences.

 Long also worked for many years to complete the journal begun by her father during his final days.
-Her observations during the Civil War document the initial hope and eventual desperation experienced by Tallahassee residents, as the tide of the war turned against the Confederacy.
+The observations captured in her own journal during the Civil War document the initial hope and eventual desperation experienced by Tallahassee residents, as the tide of the war turned against the Confederacy.

 902 N. Monroe., Tallahassee, FL 32303

-Friday: House tours on the hour, 1, 2 and 3 p.m.
+Wednesday, Thursday, and Friday: House tours on the hour, 1, 2 and 3 p.m.

 Saturday: House tours on the hour, 10, 11 a.m., Noon, 1, 2 and 3 p.m.

 Closed Sunday, Monday, and Tuesday

 Group Tours: Tours for groups of ten (10) or more are available at $1.00 per guest.
 For group tours, please contact the museum in advance to make arrangements.

 Grounds open Wednesday to Saturday, 10 a.m. to 4 p.m.